-The Risks of Private Hire
+The Risks of Agency vs. Private

 - Limited Accountability - When privately hiring your caregiver, you have no recourse if they do not show up for a shift, and there is rarely a back up plan when this occurs.